githublennard/api-interactive-brokers/README.md

 Location in GitHub for Python codes to deploy the API:
 * apiIB/twsapi_macunix.979.01/IBJts/samples/Python/Testbed
-* Folder Cotizaciones: You can see files by market
+* Folder Cotizaciones: Files ".txt" by market
+* Folder Historicos: Files ".txt" by market

 Sincronized in:
 * /home/lennard/tfmProyecto